gvwilson/thirdbit/src/fiction/iffy/index.md

 De tossed the piece of tech de had been cleaning to Iffy.
 "Any gunna that's about?"
-she asked casually.
+she asked casually to change the subject.

 Iffy caught the part and turned it over in her hands.
 It was solid metal,
-heavier than she would have guessed.
+heavier than she would have expected.
 Microparticles of ocean plastic worked into its tiny intricate gears gave it the familiar soapy feel of age and neglect.
 The particles would have welded to each other